-Richie Smallwood arrived at the KCOM Stadium as a free agent after penning a two-year deal - with a club option of a further 12 months - in August 2020.
+Richie Smallwood arrived at the MKM Stadium as a free agent after penning a two-year deal - with a Club option of a further 12 months - in August 2020.

 Starting his career at local club Middlesbrough, Smallwood came through the youth system at the Riverside before turning professional in 2010 and going on to amass 72 appearances for the Teesside outfit in all competitions - with the vast majority of those coming in the Championship - scoring four goals.

-Following an impressive loan stint at Rotherham United, where he won promotion via the League One play-offs in 2013/14, Smallwood made the permanent move to South Yorkshire and quickly become a regular fixture in the Millers' midfield during his three years at the AESSEAL New York Stadium.
+Following an impressive loan stint at Rotherham United, where he won promotion via the League One play-offs in 2013/14, scoring the winning penalty in the final shootout, Smallwood made the permanent move to South Yorkshire and quickly become a regular fixture in the Millers' midfield during his three years at the AESSEAL New York Stadium.

 He enjoyed a loan stint at Scunthorpe United in August 2016, scoring once in 16 outings before being recalled by Rotherham in January 2017 but opted to turn down the offer a new contract in order to link up with Tony Mowbray - having previously worked with him at Middlesbrough - once again at Blackburn Rovers.

-The 29-year-old was one of five players to depart Ewood Park following the expiry of his contract in July, and will go in search of a third promotion from League One with the Tigers.
+The 30-year-old was one of five players to depart Ewood Park following the expiry of his contract in July 2020, and joined the Tigers in the hope of winning a third promotion from League One.